dannsam/xenko-docs/manual/game-studio/game-settings.md

 |----------------------|------------
 | Item                 | The name of the group.
 | Height               | The height of the entities in this group.
 Entities can't enter areas with ceilings lower than this value.
 | Maximum climb height | The maximum height that entities in this group can climb.
-In most cases, this should be approximately the same value as the **step height** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
 | Maximum slope        | The maximum incline (in degrees) that entities in this group can climb.
 Entities can't go up or down slopes higher than this value.
-In most cases, this should be approximately the same value as the **max slope** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
 | Radius               | The larger this value, the larger the area of the navigation mesh entities use.
 Entities can't pass through gaps of less than twice the radius.

 For more details, see [Navigation](navigation.md).